SikoticVinyl/ai-case-study/README.md

-# NVIDIA Case Study
+# MidJourney Case Study

-*A simple case study of NVIDIA*
+*A simple case study of MidJourney*

 ## Overview and Origin

-* **Name of company:** Nvidia
+* **Name of company:** MidJourney

-* **When was NVIDIA incorporated?** NVIDIA was incorporated in California in April 1993 and reincorporated in Delaware in April 1998.
+* **When was MidJourney incorporated?** Midjourney was founded in 2021 in San Francisco, CA.

-* **Who are the founders of the company?** Jensen Huang, Chris Malachowsky and Curtis Priem.
+* **Who are the founders of the company?** The man himself, is David Holz

 * **How did the idea for the company come about?**
-> The idea for Nvidia was born from a vision to address the computational demands of the gaming and professional markets, focusing on creating graphics processing units (GPUs) that could handle complex graphical computations more efficiently than existing solutions.
+> David's vision for MidJourney stemmed from a lifelong fascination with exploring the creative potential of computers.
+Holz continues to shape MidJourney following his ethics and creativity and watching it all grow with collaboration between humans and AI.

 * **How is the company funded?
-How much funding have they received?** Initially, Nvidia was funded via venture Capital however over the years they have recieved substantial funding through IPO and subsequent public market operations.
+How much funding have they received?** Having experience from being a co-founder for Leap Motion, David self funded the project from its roots and now they are seeing around $200 million in annual revenue - all without investor funding.
+A good portion of its revenu is continually reinvested back into the company.

 ## Business Activities

-* **What specific problem is the company or project trying to solve?** Currently, Nvidia is addressing the challenge of computational efficiency and high-performance processing for both AI enabling faster, more accurate data analysis and realistic, immersive gaming experiences with AI technology.
+* **What specific problem is the company or project trying to solve?**

-* **Who is the company's intended customer?** Nvidia's intended customers include AI researchers, data scientists, gamers, and enterprises in sectors like healthcare, finance, and autonomous driving.
+* **Who is the company's intended customer?**

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)